iGaming17 min readMay 2026By · Banking Lead

 • Dynamic currency selection — you choose per-transaction which currency to settle in

 The FX spread on multi-currency settlement is a genuinely hidden cost.
 A 1.5% FX spread on 40% of your volume is a meaningful drag on total effective cost.
-Model this explicitly when comparing proposals.
+This should be modelled explicitly when comparing acquirer proposals.

 7. Integration Options